maro7tigre/PySignalDecipher/command_system/docs/files_structure.md

 ## Key Changes

-1. **Widget Context System**: Added `widget_context.py` to the core directory to support navigation during undo/redo
-2. **Container Organization**: Created a dedicated `containers` folder under `widgets` for all container components
-3. **Dock Simplification**: Consolidated dock-related functionality into a single `dock_widget.py` file
+1. **Direct Container References**: Replaced the widget context registry with direct container references in the widgets, simplifying the navigation architecture.

-4. **Container Base Class**: Added `base_container.py` to define the common interface for container widgets
+2. **Container Widget Mixin**: Added `base_container.py` with `ContainerWidgetMixin` to provide common functionality for all container widgets.

-5. **Command-Aware Tab Widget**: Added a tab widget that supports command-based navigation
+3. **Command Context Enhancement**: Modified the Command class to store a reference to the trigger widget instead of storing context information directly.

+4. **Container Navigation**: Implemented hierarchical navigation through container widgets using the container reference chain.

+5. **Widget Registration**: Container widgets now directly register their contents, eliminating the need for a central registry.

 This reorganization improves code organization by:
-- Grouping related container widgets together
-- Simplifying the dock management system
+- Simplifying the navigation system with direct references
-- Providing a clear interface for all container types
+- Providing a clear container interface through the mixin
-- Adding support for navigating back to the originating widget during undo/redo
+- Supporting nested container hierarchies
+- Reducing overhead by eliminating the central registry
+- Making the system more extensible for future container types

-The new structure maintains clean separation of concerns while making the system more maintainable and easier to extend with new container types in the future.
+The new structure maintains clean separation of concerns while making the system more maintainable and easier to understand.
+The direct reference approach also improves performance by eliminating registry lookups during navigation.